Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

 Application Procedures for the Teagasc Student Maintenance Grant Scheme

-- Application Form and Guidance Notes are available here.
+- Application Form and Guidance Notes will be available here from early July.

 - Applicants are advised to assemble relevant information i.e. you should start assembling information that will be required e.g. statements of income as indicated above.